-- Games will start with an odd number of balls on the court depending on team size.
+- Balls: Games use an odd number of balls on the court depending on team size.
 We often play with seven balls.
-One side of the court will have one more ball than the other.
-Starting side will be determined by rock, paper, scissors.
+The side of the court nearest the main entrance will have one more ball than the other side.
+Rock, paper, scissors can be used to determine starting sides.

-- Play continues until one team is eliminated, the refs call a pause in game play, or until the round timer sounds.
+- The End: Play continues until one team is eliminated, the refs call a pause in game play, or until the round timer sounds.

 - Single outs: Each live ball can only get one person out.